zeinabfarag-zz/TacosAPI/README.md

 # TacosAPI

-This is a simple static website made using a public Taco Recipe API with AJAX and HTML.
+This is a simple static website made using a public Taco Recipe API with jQuery and HTML.
 Refresh the page to render different recipes from the API.

 ## Website